Deesprings/MyInventoryBuddie/README.md

 ## Requirements
   - Create a user friendly software that is personalized for the specific needs of the coffee shop.
-  - Automate the inventory in order to save time and reduce the risk of manuel error.
+  - Automate the inventory in order to save time and reduce the risk of manual errors.
-  - Develope a program that tracks stock of inventory in real-time as well as replenishes automatically.
+  - Develop a program that tracks stock of inventory in real-time as well as replenishes automatically.
-  - Introduce aynaltical data that helps minmizes waste and assists desision making.
+  - Introduce analytical data that helps minimizes waste and assists decision making.
-  - Achive customer satisfaction by keeping inventory consistent.
+  - Acheive customer satisfaction by keeping inventory consistent.

 ## Project Timeline
 ### Week 1